ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Results

 \subsubsection{Deprojection of the measured separations}

-These measured separations correspond to the projection in the plane of the sky of the intrinsic 3D separations between cores hosted in the clump.
+The measured separations correspond to the projection in the plane of the sky of the intrinsic 3D separations between cores hosted in the clump.
 The distribution of 3D separations can be statistically derived by evaluating the effect of the projection on any generic vector randomly oriented in the 3D space.
 The details of the calculations are reported in Appendix \ref{AppendixA}.
-On average, projection along the line of sight of a generic vector oriented in the 3D space reduces its intrinsic length by a factor equal to $\pi/4$ (see Eq.\,\ref{Eq:ExpValue}).
-As a first approximation, we independently corrected the measured separation between each core pair by this factor to scale to an average deprojected value, which we consider as the deprojected separation $l^{depr}_{i}$ in the following of the paper.
-In this case, the distributions of $l^{depr}_{i}$ retain the shape of the projected separations as we just applied a scaling factor.
+On average, the projection along the line of sight of a generic vector oriented in the 3D space reduces its intrinsic length by a factor equal to $\pi/4$ (see Eq.\,\ref{Eq:ExpValue}).
+As a first approximation, we corrected the measured separation between each core pair by this factor to scale to an average deprojected value, which we consider as the intrinsic separation $l^{depr}_{i}$.
+In such a case, the distributions of $l^{depr}_{i}$ retain the shape of the projected separations as we simply applied a scaling factor between the two quantities.